akraino-edge-stack/portal_user_interface-portal-onapsdk/README.rst

 Limitations
 -----------

 Currently, one user is supported by the ARC portal, namely admin (full privileges).
-Its password is initialized during ARC portal.
+Its password is initialized during ARC portal deployment.

 Also, the creation/modification of users using the ARC portal is not supported.